 The best part about all these journeys is that they offer great aerial views of Medellín’s landscapes and allow you to see neighborhoods you usually wouldn’t visit due to safety concerns.

 You will need a Civica card to ride the metro.
-The White Civica (Eventual) costs 10000 Cop, and the Green Civica Personalizada requires a Cedula.
+The White Civica (Eventual) costs 10000 Cop, and the Green Civica (Personalizada) requires a Cedula.

 The metro usually runs until 11 pm, on Sundays and Holidays until 10 pm.